Which city is cheaper, Milan or Cinque Terre?

 Both Milan and Cinque Terre during the spring are popular places to visit.
 Most visitors come to Cinque Terre for the beaches, the small town charm, and the natural beauty during these months.
 Furthermore, the spring months attract visitors to Milan because of the activities around the city and the natural beauty.

 Cinque Terre is around the same temperature as Milan in the spring.
-The temperature in Cinque Terre is usually 14°C (57°F) in April, and Milan stays around 13°C (55°F).
+The daily temperature in Cinque Terre averages around 14°C (57°F) in April, and Milan fluctuates around 13°C (55°F).

 In the spring, Cinque Terre often gets more sunshine than Milan.
 Cinque Terre gets 192 hours of sunny skies this time of year, while Milan receives 176 hours of full sun.